Mean Girls: Development

 Tina Fey read Rosalind Wiseman's Queen Bees and Wannabes and called Saturday Night Live producer Lorne Michaels to suggest it could be turned into a film.
 Michaels contacted Paramount Pictures, who purchased the rights to the book.
-As the book is nonfiction, Fey wrote the plot from scratch, borrowing elements from her own high school experience and her impressions of Evanston Township High School, upon which the film's fictional "North Shore High School" is based.
+As the book is nonfiction, Fey wrote the plot from scratch, borrowing elements from her own experience at Upper Darby High School and her impressions of Evanston Township High School and New Trier Township High School from her time living in the Chicago area, upon which the film's fictional "North Shore High School" is based.

-Fey named many characters after real life friends.
+Fey named many characters after real-life friends.
 In a 2014 interview about the movie, she told Entertainment Weekly, "I tried to use real names in writing because it's just easier."
 Main character Cady Heron was named after Fey's college roommate Cady Garey.
 Damian was named after Fey's high school friend Damian Holbrook, who went on to become a writer for TV Guide.
 Minor character Glenn Coco is named after a friend of Fey's older brother; the real Glenn Coco works as a film editor in Los Angeles.
-Janis Ian was named after singer Janis Ian, who was one of the musical guests on the first Saturday Night Live episode, in which she sang the song "At Seventeen", which can be heard playing in the background when the girls are fighting at Regina's house.
+Janis Ian was named after singer Janis Ian, who was one of the two musical guests on the first Saturday Night Live episode, in which she sang her hit song "At Seventeen", which can be heard playing in the background when the girls are fighting at Regina's house.
+The film was originally going to be called Homeschooled.